Learning Support & Differentiated Learning

 The Deputy Principal coordinates and oversees the Inclusive Education program.
 As part of this role, the Deputy Principal works with consultants from the Catholic Education Office, outside professionals (Speech Pathologists, Occupational Therapists, Psychologists etc.), families and staff in order to develop Individual Learning Plans and programs to support children with specific learning needs.

 We employ a Key Literacy teacher to support teachers with delivering their literacy programs.
 The Key Literacy Teacher works with classes in order to provide extra support with the development of writing, spelling and grammar skills.

 Our Lady of Hope employs a Key Numeracy Teacher to support teachers in delivering their Numeracy programs.
 The Key Numeracy teacher also oversees all of our Numeracy support and extension programs.

 Our Personal Responsibility Key Teacher provides extra support and explicit social skills teaching for children who experience difficulties managing the social aspects of school life.
 This work is also supported by the School Leadership Team and the School Chaplain.

 At Our Lady of Hope, we have a School Chaplain who works every Monday and Thursday.
 The School Chaplain offers a warm and welcoming environment for children and parents to visit in order to discuss any issues or concerns they might be having either within the school or at home.
 The School Chaplain runs support programs that enable children to develop positive relationships within the school environment.
 Click here for more information.

 Our School Counsellor is available for both students and families who require support with issues or concerns they might be having within the school environment or family setting.
-They are within easy reach on Mondays and Wednesdays.
+They are within easy reach on Mondays and Tuesdays.
 Click here for more information.